rphair/frankenwallet/docs/usage/clone.md

 - advantage: It will be secure, without exposing the Frankenwallet password or encrypted data to the application or the environment where it's running.
 - disadvantages: The new disk size must generally be equal to or larger than the old one, and any space difference at the end of a larger partition will be generally left unused.
 Also, unallocated space will also need to be copied (since `clonezilla` won't know it's unallocated).

-There will be opportunities later (explained below) to adjust sizes if they are different: but to get started the recommendation would be to use external drives of roughly the same size (and try to always install on the smallest one first).
+There will be opportunities [later](#sparse-copy) to adjust sizes if they are different: but to get started the recommendation would be to use external drives of roughly the same size (and try to always install on the smallest one first).

 ## General cloning procedure for the Frankenwallet {#procedure}